opencleveland/large-lots/README.md

 # Large Lots

-The City of Chicago is selling lots in Englewood for $1 until April 21, 2014.
-Here's how you get one.
+The City of Cleveland Land Bank sells vacant lots to homeowners for a side yard expansion.

+Large Lots enables you to find if there is a vacant lot adjacent to your property that is eligible to be purchased for a side yard expansion and to complete the Land Bank's application.

+A public website is not currently available.

+This is based on a similar project in Chicago, called [Large Lots](http://www.largelots.org) made by Data Made.

+### Errors / Bugs

+If something is not behaving as you expected, it could be a bug, and should be reported in our issue tracker at https://github.com/opencleveland/large-lots/issues

+## Developer Instructions

-## Configuring and running locally
+### Configuring and running locally

 Clone the repo and install the requirements: